Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Preliminaries

-\textbf{Proposition 3} Let $f$ be a path function.
-If $f$ is non-decreasing, then it must have no negative circles.
-If $f$ is increasing, then it must have no non-positive circles.
-If $f$ has no non-positive circles, then it must have no negative circles.
+~\\ \textbf{Proposition 2} If $f$ is increasing, then it must have no non-positive cycle.
+If $f$ has no non-positive cycle or is non-decreasing, then it must have no negative cycle; that is, $f$ is conservative.